s3ql/s3ql/rst/backends.rst

  Storage Backends
 ==================

-S3QL has different *backends* to store data at different service providers and using different protocols.
+S3QL supports different *backends* to store data at different service providers and using different protocols.
 A *storage url* specifies a backend together with some backend-specific information and uniquely identifies an S3QL file system.
 The form of the storage url depends on